 - Specify at least one beneficiary and what is to be left to them

 The WILL must be hard copy with an original signature.
 No digital or electronic versions or signatures are currently legally valid (though that’s likely to change because of the COVID crisis), so that may explain why technology hasn’t improved the process to date.

 The problems start, however, when you think of the contradiction between preparing a WILL as early as possible, as against the life expectancy of the average Australian, which is now 82.5 years.
 A lot can and does happen between the age of 18 and that final gateway out of this life.
 At a minimum, most people will or may marry, divorce, have children, see those children become adults, buy a house, accumulate some assets, retire, etc. All of these should prompt a review and update of the WILL.
-For a list of very normal WILL triggers see https://willhq.com/prompts-to-make-a-will/
+For a list of very normal will triggers see the home page.

 Do You Need A Lawyer to Make a Will?